cornerstone-consulting/INFIODocs/infio-docs.md

 - Familiarity with AWS.
 - Proficiency in AWS CLI and various AWS services (such as S3, EC2, VPC, CloudFormation, KMS, DMS and Secrets Manager).
 - Familiarity with database migration processes and schema conversions.
-- Basic understanding of PostgreSQL and SQL Server.
+- Basic understanding of Aurora PostgreSQL, SQL Server, .NET application and .NET core.

 > **Important Note**: The INFIO does not require the use of AWS account root privileges for deployment or operation.